Cesspit | Cesspool Supply | Information

 On NO account should you lift the lid to check the level in the cesspit as the toxic gases can overcome you very quickly!

 The cesspit can overflow or may leak, particularly if it is an old brick or block construction.
-Previous owners may have knocked a hole in the bottom of the tank ( more common than is realised! ) in an attempt to reduce the emptying interval.
+Previous owners may have knocked a hole in the tank ( more common than is realised! ) or piped the liquid into a ditch (very common)in an attempt to reduce the emptying interval.
 Overflowing or leaking cesspits are an offence under the 1936 Public Health Act.
-Also, if it pollutes a water course, the Environment Agency may take legal action under the Water Resources Act 1991.
+Also, if it pollutes a water course, the Environment Agency can take legal action under the Water Resources Act 1991.
 This can lead up to a fine of £20,000 and 3 months imprisonment.

 If the cesspit leaks, a wastewater engineer should be called out to remove the waste and clear up the sewage.
 The cause of the leak should be found and remedied, although, if it is a fibreglass cesspit, this may be impossible.